had0j/io_qp2_rule_eng/readme.md

 - When one of the players dies the altitude will be temporary locked, until being revived
 - Climb Speed rank is locked to a highest of 4 (normally unlimited)
 - Special fatigue process
-- ((translation note: apparently Climb Speed rank is capped at 5 (blue) as well, not sure if this is correct though))

 |  Time  | Effect | Description |
 | ----- | --- | --- |